-Since high cholesterol is such a widespread problem, new medications have been in the works to help control and manage it.
-PCSK9 inhibitors are the newest line of medications in the war against cardiovascular disease.
+High cholesterol can increase your risk of developing heart disease, which is the leading cause of death for both men and women in the United States.
+Since high cholesterol is such a widespread problem, new medications have been in the works to help control and manage the condition.

-These cholesterol-lowering injectable drugs work to increase your liver’s ability to remove “bad” LDL cholesterol from your blood and thus decrease your risk of heart attack or stroke.
+Proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitors are among the newest line of drugs that have been developed to help reduce the prevalence of heart disease.
+These injectable medications work by increasing your liver’s ability to remove “bad” LDL cholesterol from your blood and decrease your risk of heart attack.

-Keep reading to get the latest on PCSK9 inhibitors, and how they could potentially benefit you.
+Keep reading to learn more about PCSK9 inhibitors and how they could potentially benefit you.

-The U.S. Food and Drug Administration (FDA) recently approved Praluent (alirocumab) and Repatha (evolocumab), the first cholesterol-lowering injection treatments in the new class of PCSK9 inhibitors.
-They’re designed to be used in combination with statin therapy and dietary changes.
+The Food and Drug Administration (FDA) has approved the first cholesterol-lowering injection treatments in the new class of PCSK9 inhibitors.

-Praluent and Repatha are for adults with heterozygous familial hypercholesterolemia (HeFH), an inherited condition that causes high levels of LDL cholesterol in the blood, and those with clinical cardiovascular disease.
+Alirocumab and evolocumab can be beneficial for adults with heterozygous familial hypercholesterolemia (HeFH), an inherited condition that causes high levels of LDL cholesterol in the blood, and those with clinical cardiovascular disease.

-The most common reported side effects of Repatha were:
+The most commonly reported side effects of evolocumab were:

 • upper respiratory tract infection